ChunZhou1/jsonTree/README.md

 # Summary of the assignment

-The software is used to display and operate the JSON tree, You can edit, delete, add the node of the JSON tree.
+The software is used to display and operate the JSON tree, You can edit, delete, add the node on the JSON tree.
-But not all the node of tree can be added and deleted.
+But not all the node on the tree can be added and deleted.
 For example, **"price"** key can only be edited, Because the price value is not contained in the array, so I think the **"price"** key only has one value.

 **How to edit, delete, add node**

-You can place the mouse on the **leaf node** of the node and reght click the moude.
+You can place the mouse on the **leaf node** on the tree and right click the mouse.
 The popup menu will be displayed.